 To redeem your points, reward nights start at 5,000 points.
 An exclusive IHG® Rewards Club Premier Credit Card benefit is getting the fourth-night reward when you pay for your first three nights with points.

 Option 4: Delta SkyMiles Blue American Express Card

 It used to be that airline credit cards were not great for things other than a flight.
 That’s no longer the case.
-If you fly Delta, consider the Blue Delta SkyMiles® Credit Card from American Express.
+If you fly Delta, consider the Delta SkyMiles® Blue American Express Card.

 When you want a basic credit card that earns miles and builds credit, this is a solid choice.
 But, you will need to apply for the Delta SkyMiles Gold Credit Card if you want free checked bags and priority boarding.
 However, the annual fee is $99 but it is waived the first year (See Rates & Fees).

 With either of these Delta credit cards, you only need a credit score in the mid-600s.
 Both are some of the best Delta credit cards.